JohnCallingham/MQTTInterface/README.md

 There are no methods available for configuration.
 ### MQTTServo
 Objects of this class can be added to the container by the use of the container's addServo() method.
-The methods to this parameter are;-
+The parameters to this method are;-
 * pinNumber.
 This is the port number on the PWM servo driver.
 * servoTopic.
 This is the MQTT topic to which the servo object subscribes.
 * pwm.
 This is the PWM servo driver.